startup-systems/squawker/README.md

 1. The VM should now be running.
 You can verify this with `vagrant status`.

+## Guest vs host

+The "host machine" is the operating system that your computer is running directly (likely Windows or OSX), whereas the "virtual machine" is the one running through Vagrant+VirtualBox, which will be [Ubuntu](http://www.ubuntu.com/desktop) (Linux).

 ## Usage

 `host>` means you run the command on your host computer, `guest>` means it should be run within the VM.
 Within the VM, the terminal prompt will actually look something like `vagrant@vagrant-ubuntu-trusty-64:~$`.